grishy/gopkgview/README.md

 **gopkgview** is an interactive tool designed to visualize and analyze Go project dependencies.
 It provides a rich, web-based interface for better understanding of how your project connects its components and external libraries.

+Implemented with [ELK's](https://github.com/kieler/elkjs) layout algorithms to arrange the graphs and [React Flow](https://reactflow.dev/) to make the visualization interactive and user-friendly.

 Example of visualization of [lazydocker](https://github.com/jesseduffield/lazydocker):

 https://github.com/user-attachments/assets/d9715b85-9f77-4b2e-8ef4-1581071f1e66